 About the European Life After Stroke Forum

-On 12 March 2021, SAFE will be hosting the 1st European Life After Stroke Forum at the Hotel Catalonia Barcelona Plaza in Barcelona, Spain.
+On 12 March 2021, SAFE will be hosting the 1st European Life After Stroke Forum.

 SAFE is the voice of stroke patients, survivors and carers in Europe, representing a range of stroke support organisations from more than 30 European countries.
 Life after stroke is a key priority for SAFE who recognise the need to promote this neglected area of the care pathway holistically.

 To address this issue, SAFE has committed to organising a first of its kind event in Europe in 2021 – a one day Life After Stroke Forum.
 This will create an opportunity for those who have an interest in this area, whether from a research, policy, advocacy, or support oriented perspective, to come together to share and network.